Nationals top Rays on Luis Garcia’s two-run homer in 10th

-But that all gets thrown out when your rookie second baseman sits on a first-pitch fastball, crushes it off the other team’s best reliever, then stands a foot outside the batter’s box, almost posing, while a game-winning, two-run homer sails way over the right-field wall.
-That’s what happened for the Washington Nationals on Wednesday, once Luis García, at 20 the youngest player in the majors, delivered a 4-2 win over the first-place Tampa Bay Rays.
+But that all gets thrown out when your rookie second baseman sits on a first-pitch fastball, crushes it off the other team’s best reliever and then stands a foot outside the batter’s box, almost posing, while a go-ahead two-run homer sails way over the right field wall.
+That’s what happened for the Washington Nationals on Wednesday, when Luis García, at 20 the youngest player in the major leagues, delivered a 4-2 win in 10 innings over the first-place Tampa Bay Rays.

-Daniel Hudson had blown his second consecutive save opportunity just minutes earlier.
+Daniel Hudson had blown his second consecutive save opportunity just minutes earlier in the ninth.
 But García took Carter Kieboom, the automatic runner, and told him to jog home.
-García was right behind him, drifting toward the plate, the dugout, into a small celebration with his teammates before Kyle McGowin struck out the side in the bottom of the 10th.
+García was right behind him, drifting toward the plate and then into the dugout for a small celebration with his teammates before Kyle McGowin struck out the side in the bottom of the 10th.

 The Nationals are now 18-29 because of García’s bat.
 They left Tampa with a glimpse into their future.